data-engineering-helpers/databricks-examples/README.md

 * Notes:
-  + The first cell stops the initial Spark session, which has been started by Spark without making use of Spark Connect.
+  + The first cell stops the initial Spark session, when that latter has been started by Spark without making use of Spark Connect, for instance when the `SPARK_REMOTE` environment variable has not been set properly.
     There is a try-catch clause, as once the Spark session has been started through Spark Connect, it cannot be stopped that way;
     the first cell may thus be re-executed at will with no further